Pink's Daughter Willow Films Her First Makeup Tutorial

 Pink's little girl is a rock star in training and works hard to look that part!

-The 38-year-old singer recently posted on her Instagram page a time-lapse video of her and husband Carey Hart's 6-year-old daughter Willow Hart giving herself a wild and colorful makeover.
+The 39-year-old singer recently posted on her Instagram page a time-lapse video of her and husband Carey Hart's 6-year-old daughter Willow Hart giving herself a wild and colorful makeover.

 "My little girl and her first makeup tutorial #backstage #rockstarintraining #likemamalikedaughter," Pink wrote.